 Representative Core Rotation Schedules

 The schedules below are representative of each resident’s core rotations in Clinical Pathology by PGY.
 Each rotation block is four weeks in length.
 At least for their first rotation in each specialty, junior residents are paired with senior residents to facilitate education.
 On each service, residents carry a pager and are available for immediate consultation.
 Electives may be taken in either AP or CP rotations, and may be custom designed by the resident with approval of the faculty and Program Director.
-Laboratory Management has been a popular elective for PGY4 residents in 2018-2019.

 |PGY2 Representative Schedule||PGY4 Representative Schedule|

 |Block 2: Clinical Chemistry||Block 2: Transfusion Medicine|

 |Block 6: Hematopathology||Block 6: Hematopathology|